EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

+---
+title: "Automating End-of-Life Software Reports with Microsoft Graph API"
+date: 2025-11-03
+categories: [Microsoft, Defender, GraphAPI, PowerShell, Automation, DevSecOpsDad]
+description: "Use Microsoft Graph Advanced Hunting to automatically find and report End-of-Life software across your Defender XDR devices — complete with PowerShell automation and CSV export."
+image: /assets/images/EOL-Report-GraphAPI.png
+---
-# 🧰 Intro – The Forgotten Devices Lurking in Your Network
+🚨 The Silent Risk Hiding in Every Network

-Every SOC has a few skeletons in the closet — that dusty Windows Server still running the payroll app, or that vendor workstation quietly humming along on Windows 10 1909.
-They work, sure… but they’re way past their prime. 🧟‍♂️

-When hardware or software hits End-of-Life (EoL), the vendor stops sending love letters in the form of patches, firmware updates, and security fixes.
-That means the next exploit doesn’t need zero-day wizardry — it just needs your old box that’s never seen a patch since 2022. 💀

-So, in true DevSecOpsDad fashion, we’re automating the cleanup. 🧑‍💻 In this post, we’ll use PowerShell and the Microsoft Graph API to hunt down unsupported devices hiding in Defender’s Threat & Vulnerability Management tables.
-With one script, we’ll pull real-time EoL data, drop it into a tidy CSV, and hand your security or compliance team an instant report card of what’s aging out across the environment.
+Every security team has a few ghosts in the machine — the forgotten servers quietly running business-critical software that fell off the vendor’s support list years ago.
+These devices aren’t just “old,” they’re unpatchable — and that makes them prime real estate for attackers looking for a quick foothold.

+The problem?
+Tracking down end-of-life (EoL) software across an enterprise is a nightmare.
+Sentinel doesn’t always have the right tables, Defender’s Threat & Vulnerability data only hangs around for 30 days, and exporting reports by hand every month is about as fun as diffing CSVs in Notepad.

+So, in true DevSecOpsDad fashion, we’re going to automate it. 🧑‍💻 With one PowerShell script, we’ll connect to the Microsoft Graph API, run an Advanced Hunting query directly against Defender’s TVM data, and produce a clean, auditable CSV that tells you exactly which devices are running out-of-support software — no dashboards, no data loss, no manual clicks.

 # In this Post We Will Cover:
 - ⚙️ Understanding Why Identifying End-of-Life Systems Matters (and What You Can Do About It)